113ll3/Ibmclouddocscli/plugins/bluemix_admin/index.md

 You can manage your {{site.data.keyword.Bluemix_notm}} Local or {{site.data.keyword.Bluemix_notm}} Dedicated environment by using the Cloud Foundry command line interface with the {{site.data.keyword.Bluemix_notm}} Admin CLI plug-in.
 For example, you can add users from an LDAP registry.
 For information about managing your {{site.data.keyword.Bluemix_notm}} Public account, see [administering](/docs/admin/adminpublic.html#administer).

-Before you begin, install the cf command line interface.
+Before you begin, install the Cloud Foundry command line interface.
 The {{site.data.keyword.Bluemix_notm}} Admin CLI plug-in requires cf version 6.11.2 or later.
 [Download Cloud Foundry command line interface ![External link icon](../../../icons/launch-glyph.svg)](https://github.com/cloudfoundry/cli/releases){: new_window}

 **Restriction:** The Cloud Foundry command line interface is not supported by